shtukaresearch/livepeer-data-geography/roles/gateway.md

 ## Gaps

-* Clear explanation of the Gateway role.
+* Clear explanation of the Gateway role within Livepeer.
 * Clear, discoverable explanation of current status quo on Protocol-level measures to mitigate fault risks, particularly safety faults.
 * Production-grade, transparent Orchestrator directory with performance and reliability data and extended capability reporting.
 (Livepeer Tools Orchestrator page is a good start, but seems to be down often, "latency score" is unclear, data source is unclear, and is not discoverable through the explorer.)